 Let's take patents and copyright as an example.
 If you make a product or use a process which has been patented by another person or company, you may infringe the patent rights of that other person or company.
-Similarly, if you copy or share by copying, e.g. online, or adapt a piece of work which is protected by copyright of another person or company, you may infringe that person's or company's copyright.
+Similarly, if you copy a piece of work which is protected by copyright of another person or company, you may infringe that person's or company's copyright.
 This is very serious because, if you are infringing, the owner of the IP may get an injunction to stop you using the IP anymore and/or may sue you and/or your employer for damages.